In-Progress-M-Russo/CarND-P7-Path-Planning/Path_Planning_writeup.md

 Within this function there are few more steps that can be found.

 ## Message Parsing
-This is just the parsing of the various items in the message coming from the sim: can be found in lines (92-114):
+This is just the parsing of the various items in the message coming from the sim: can be found in lines 92-114 of [`main.cpp`](./src/main.cpp):

 ```sh
     // ===================================================================